ebellocchia/telegram_payment_bot/README.md

 - Commands in quiet mode will send the result to authorized users instead of privately to the user that executed the command
 - Due to a Telegram limitation, only 200 members can be managed

+## Test Mode

+Test mode can be used to test the bot without any effect on the users of the group.
+When active:
+- Users are not kicked from the group if they don't have a username or haven't paid, in any case (i.e. when running a command, when joining the group, during periodical checks)
+- Emails are not sent to the users that haven't paid yet

+Moreover, the payment task period will be applied in minutes instead of hours.
+This allows to quickly check if it is working.

 ## Translation

-The messages sent by the bot on Telegram can be translated into different languages (the default language is English) by providing a custom XML file.\
-The XML file path is specified in the configuration file (`app_lang_file` field).\
-An example XML file in Italian is provided in the folder *app/lang*.
+Bot messages can be translated using a custom XML file specified in the `app_lang_file` field.
+An Italian example is provided in **app/lang**.

 # License